-In terms of the performance, this laptop isn’t the best, it doesn’t seem to be the most responsive and lag may be an issue.
-As well as this poor performance quality when this device is running it can run a little on the warm side, this may cause some issues with overheating which may then cause issues with the overall laptop performance.
+For a gaming laptop under 600 dollars, performance isn’t the best, it doesn’t seem to be the most responsive and lag may be an issue while gaming.
+In addition to lower performance, when this device is running it can run a little on the warm side.
+This may cause some issues with overheating which may then cause issues with the overall laptop performance.

 However, although there are issues with heat these are dealt with quite effectively and the high temperatures are dispersed quickly thanks to the inclusion of vents on this device.
 The GPU on this device does perform quite well however not to the higher standards set by other gaming laptops on this list.

-Overall the Dell Inspiron would be a good laptop for those wanting something simple to deal with the simpler tasks you may wish to do in everyday life, however when it comes down to playing games unless you only wish to play the most basic titles, then this device just doesn’t have the power to provide users with a quality experience on even the older games.
+Overall the Dell Inspiron would be a good laptop for those wanting something simple to deal with the simpler tasks you may wish to do in everyday life like school work.
+However when it comes down to gaming, unless you only wish to play the most basic titles, then this device just doesn’t have the power to provide users with a quality experience on even the older games.

 CPU: AMD A12 9720P Quad-Core 2.7 GHz | GPU: AMD Radeon R7 | RAM: 12GB DDR4 | Screen: 15.6- inch (1366×768) | Storage: 1TB HDD | Battery: 30 Whr | Dimensions: 14.9 x 10.2 x 0.9 inches | Weight: 4.4 lbs